Funky Bones

-Funky Bones is a public artwork by Atelier Van Lieshout, a Dutch artist collective led by Joep van Lieshout, located in the 100 Acres: The Virginia B. Fairbanks Art and Nature Park, which is on the grounds of Newfields in Indianapolis, Indiana, United States.
+Funky Bones is a public artwork by Atelier Van Lieshout, a Dutch artist collective led by Joep van Lieshout, located in the Virginia B. Fairbanks Art & Nature Park, which is on the grounds of Newfields in Indianapolis, Indiana, United States.
 The artwork, primarily made from fiberglass, consists of twenty white and black bone-shaped benches.

 Description

-Funky Bones is situated in the Meadow region just south of the lake at 100 Acres.
-It is a site-specific artwork consisting of twenty white bone-shaped benches inscribed with black drawings of bones that together form a large stylized human skeleton.
+Funky Bones is situated in the Meadow region just south of the lake at the Virginia B. Fairbanks Art & Nature Park.
+It is a site-specific artwork consisting of 20 white bone-shaped benches inscribed with black drawings of bones that together form a large stylized human skeleton.
 The artwork was constructed primarily from fiberglass, plywood, and concrete.
 Each bench is a fiberglass shell filled with a lightweight foam material.
 The fiberglass surface has been impregnated with pigment, carved, and coated in polyester resin.
 Plywood was used only during the detailing process of the black bone segments and is not visible in the completed artwork.
 The concrete component for this artwork is not visible but rather serves as a structural aid, anchoring and securing the individual benches into the ground.
 A standard ready-mix concrete was used for this application.

 The skeleton is positioned with its arms spread out horizontally while the legs point straight down.
 The individual benches range in both length and width, but all are approximately 26 inches in height.
-The artwork was fabricated in Atelier Van Lieshout's studio in Rotterdam and shipped to the Indianapolis Museum of Art where it was installed by the design and installation crew.
+The artwork was fabricated in Atelier Van Lieshout's studio in Rotterdam and shipped to the Indianapolis Museum of Art where it was assembled by the design and installation crew.